MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage-with-data-in-parquet-files.md

 # SqlPackage with data in Parquet files (preview)

 This article covers SqlPackage support for interacting with data stored in Azure Blob Storage that is in Parquet format.
 For SQL Server 2022 and Azure SQL Managed Instance, preview support for [extract](#extract-export-data) and [publish](#publish-import-data) with data in Parquet files in Azure Blob Storage is available in SqlPackage 162.1.176.
-Azure SQL Database and SQL Server 2019 and earlier are not supported at this time.
+Azure SQL Database and SQL Server 2019 and earlier aren't supported.
 The [import](sqlpackage-import.md) and [export](sqlpackage-export.md) actions continue to be available for SQL Server, Azure SQL Managed Instance, and Azure SQL Database.
 Support for Parquet files in Azure Blob Storage continues to be generally available for [Azure Synapse Analytics](sqlpackage-for-azure-synapse-analytics.md).

 With [extract](#extract-export-data), the database schema (`.dacpac` file) is written to the local client running SqlPackage and the data is written to Azure Blob Storage in Parquet format.
-The data is stored in individual folders named with 2-part table names.
+The data is stored in individual folders named with two-part table names.
 [CETAS](/sql/t-sql/statements/create-external-table-as-select-transact-sql) is used to write the files in Azure Blob Storage.

 With [publish](#publish-import-data), the database schema (`.dacpac` file) is read from the local client running SqlPackage and the data is read from or written to Azure Blob Storage in Parquet format.